erwinkn/erwinkn.github.io/content/tech/getting-crdts-to-production/index.md

 7. _**Secure CRDTs:** access control and Byzantine fault tolerance_
 8. _**Optimizing CRDTs:** make it fast, make it small_

-_This series will take a while, as I will be building an experimental RDT library from scratch and putting it into production on [Topogether](https://topogether.com/).
+_This series will take a while, as I will be building an experimental RDT library to fill the gaps I identified and putting it into production on [Topogether](https://topogether.com/).
 It's highly likely these notes evolve over time._

 Building [local-first](https://www.inkandswitch.com/local-first/) apps, that allow both real-time collaboration and offline work, is still incredibly hard today.
 Entire companies, like Figma, have been built on the success of their collaborative mode.
 Until recently, such features were inaccessible without a large team of engineers building a custom synchronisation and conflict resolution engine.